2017 K3 League Basic

 The 2017 K3 League Basic was the first season of the K3 League Basic.

-The second division of the K3 League was founded in the name of "K3 League Basic" in 2017, and the bottom eight teams of the 2016 K3 League participated in its inaugural season.
+The second division of the K3 League was founded under the name of "K3 League Basic" in 2017, and the bottom eight teams of the 2016 K3 League participated in its inaugural season.
 Newly formed clubs Busan FC and Pyeongtaek G-SMATT also joined it.

-After the regular season, champions were promoted to the first division "K3 League Advanced" and four teams from second to fifth-placed team qualified for the promotion playoffs.
+After the regular season, the champions were promoted to the first division "K3 League Advanced" and four teams from second to fifth-placed team qualified for the promotion playoffs.

 Teams

 Yeonggwang FC withdrew from the K3 League Basic after becoming one of eight teams relegated from the K3 League.